adlantz/QiskitSG/README.md

 So why is the spin glass problem important?
 It turns out that it's really hard to solve as the number of people/spins grows.
 For N people, there are 2^N different ways the people could display their colors.
 Computer scientists are interested in hard problems like this because learning efficient ways to solve them can have practical applications to many other difficult problems to solve in the real world.
 They're also interesting and scientists' masochism lead them to problems that will make them bang their head against the wall.

 In this code I am not solving the spin glass problem.
 I am just using a quantum computing algorithm (simulated using qiskit) called the grover search algorithm to find every instance of the spin glass problem of a particular size that has no frustration.
 I'm not sure if this is useful at all, but I did it just to get some qiskit/quantum computing practice.
+Also by fully connected I mean every spin has bond with every other spin.